Civic participation on the local level is fundamental to democracy

-We must shift from illusory democracy based on the vote to genuine democracy based on an active and informed citizenry.
+We must transform an illusory democracy based only on the vote to genuine democracy based on an active and informed citizenry.

 Think globally, act locally; the local is the real environment. – Christie